Health Insurance Exchanges/Marketplaces

-Public Health Insurance Marketplaces are available in every state in the U.S., and open for enrollment for plans beginning January 1, 2014.
-Also known as public exchanges, these government-run online “shopping” hubs are expected to make it easier for individual consumers and small businesses, with fewer than 50 employees, to compare plan offerings and buy health insurance.
+Public Health Insurance Marketplaces are available in every state in the U.S. Also known as public exchanges, these government-run online “shopping” hubs are available for individual consumers and small businesses, with fewer than 50 full-time employees, to compare plan offerings and buy health insurance.

-The Marketplaces are being developed by individual states, the federal government, or a partnership between the two.
-While we watch their implementation unfold we can better understand how the legal standards will play out.
-Read the Marketplace fact sheet to learn more about these rules.
+The Marketplaces are governed by individual states, the federal government, or a partnership between the two.
+Health plan options and legal standards vary by state.
+Read the Marketplace fact sheet to learn more about the federal rules shared by all Marketplaces.

 Read the most recent Marketplace guidance: